Back to Incidents

 • Database upgrade procedure did not preserve custom configuration settings

-• Lack of post-upgrade configuration validation
+• Lack of post-upgrade configuration validation checks

 • Missing configuration management for database settings